Are you as big a dog lover as we are? Are you willing to welcome a dog to your family soon enough?

 - Bichon Frise: Bichon Frise is an adorable breed that enjoys playing with family members.
 Even though it looks like a ball of fur, this breed is popular for being hypoallergenic.

-- Maltese: Maltese is a cute, little hypoallergenic dog breed that is great for all types of families.
-They don’t require too much maintenance and shed only once a year, causing no reactions for allergy sufferers.
+- Maltese: Maltese is a cute, little dog breed that is great for all types of families.
+It doesn’t require too much maintenance and sheds only once a year, causing no reactions for allergy sufferers.

-How Can I Prevent Allergy Symptoms From a Frenchie?
+How Can You Prevent Allergy Symptoms From a Frenchie?

-If you are an allergy sufferer and still want a French Bulldog, the intensity of your reaction will decide whether this dog breed is good for you.
+If you suffer from allergies and still want a French Bulldog, the intensity of your reaction will decide whether this dog breed is good for you.
 Do remember that this breed requires a lot of maintenance, and sheds its undercoat when the temperature rises.

 As long as your symptoms are under control, you can choose to have a Frenchie in your house.
 You also need to incorporate these routines to ensure that you keep the allergen in check by all means,